LaiFeng-Android/SopCastComponent/README.md

 ## SopCastComponentSDK
 Welcome to SopCastComponentSDK, a good component for Android SopCast.
 This is a pure java language project, and doesn't depend on any other library.
+If you thank this is a good component, please give us a star.

 ![sopcast](sopcast.jpeg)